Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 high availability requirements.
 There are nearly no limits.<br>
 If you are interested into some deeper insights to the bots architecture, read [here](https://www.google.de).

+### Node
+A node is an installation of DCSServerBot on one PC.
+The usual user will have one installation, meaning one node.
+You can run multiple instances of DCS with each node (see blow).
+If you run multiple PCs or (virtual) servers, you need to install multiple DCSServerBot nodes.
+This results in a DCSServerBot cluster.<br>
+One node is always a master node, which handles all the Discord commands and controls the rest of the cluster.
+Each node can be a master.
+You can define nodes as preferred master nodes, which you usually want to do with nodes that are close to your database server (see below).

+### Instance
+Each node can control multiple instances of DCS, meaning `DCS.exe` or `DCS_Server.exe` processes.

 ### Services
-A service is a component that needs to run on each cluster node.
+A service is a component that runs on each node.
 Services can be combined with plugins, if they provide additional Discord commands, like the Music service.
+You can define that a service only runs on the master node.

 | Service    | Scope                                                                   | Plugin | Documentation                             |
 |------------|-------------------------------------------------------------------------|--------|-------------------------------------------|